Mit Mkgmap Karten ans GPS senden

 -–family-name can be set to any value (only use letters and numbers, no Umlauts or symbols) and will be shown as mapname on the GPS maplist.

 2 b) if you want to have contourlines (altitude lines) included too, just change the above command from "6*.img" to "6*.img 7*.img" and put the *.img from the contourline download into the same folder before running the above command.

 It is now also possible to include several maps with different .TYP files at the same time with mkgmap - the command will get more complex however (read mkgmap mailinglist/docs on how to do this as I have never tried it)!

 Alternatively run 2. for each mapset (e.g. "openmtbmap austria", or "Garmin City Navigator" on its own, and then combine the maps with gmaptool

 Alternatives for Linux / Mac OSX users

 1. You could also try to use Qlandkarte GT to send the maps to your GPS.
-You may have to comile drivers for your GPS by hand however.
+Note you may have to compile drivers for your GPS by hand.